Wednesday, July 25, 2007

 fill each case with custard mixture and then add enough flaked almonds so that each tart has a cluster of flakes atop the custard.

-about 10 minutes (wobbly or a bit wet is fine, it will set as it cools).
+return to the oven and bake until the custard is just set, about 10 minutes (wobbly or a bit wet is fine, it will set as it cools).

 dust with icing sugar before serving for extra twee cuteness.